 To answer this question, you may select a work from the list below or any other relevant work of art.
-When identifying a work of art, include title or designation, name of artist and/or culture of origin, date of creation, and materials.
+When identifying the work you select, you should try to include all of the following identifiers: title or designation, name of the artist and/or culture of origin, date of creation, and materials.
+You will earn credit for the identification if you provide at least two accurate identifiers, but you will not be penalized if any additional identifiers you provide are inaccurate.
+If you select a work from the list below, you must include at least two accurate identifiers beyond those that are given.